paliarush/magento2-vagrant-for-developers/README.md

  1. Adds some missing software on the host
  1. Installs and configures all software necessary for Magento 2 on the Ubuntu vagrant box (Apache 2.4, PHP 7.0 (or 5.5.9), MySQL 5.6, git, Composer, XDebug, Rabbit MQ)
  1. Installs Magento 2
- 1. Configures PHP Storm project
+ 1. Configures PHP Storm project (partially at the moment)

 ## How to install